A note on an open conjecture in rational dynamical systems: Proof

 \section{Proof}

 Suppose that $\beta=\lambda>0$.
 Let $x_n:=z_n/\beta$ and $c:=\alpha/\beta^2$.
 Then the dynamics (\ref{eq_1}) can be rewritten as

-(say for $n=2,3,\dots$), just with one parameter $c\ge0$ , The dynamic (\ref{eq_2})is exactly the Todd's difference equation ,In this case the equation is generally referred to by the cognomen “Todd’s equation” and possesses the invariant :
+(say for $n=2,3,\dots$), just with one parameter $c\ge0$ , the dynamic (\ref{eq_2})is exactly the Todd's difference equation ,in this case the equation is generally referred to by the cognomen “Todd’s equation” and possesses the invariant :

 The invariants of difference equations play an important role in understanding the stability and qualitative behavior of their solutions.
-To be more precise, if the invariant is a bounded mainfold \cite{Y.KATO}, then the solution is also bounded, Recently Hirota et al \cite{ R. Hirota} found two conserved quantities $H_n^{1}$ and $H_n^{2}$ for the third- order Lyness equation , Note that Lyness equation is a special case of equation (\ref{eq_2}) such that $c=1$ ,The two quantities are independents and One of the conserved quantities is the same form as that of (\ref{eq_3}) ,Both of two conserved quantities formula were derived from discretization of an anharmonic oscillator namely using its equation of its motion see the first equation here \cite{ R. Hirota}, we may consider those conserved quantities as conserved sub- energy of anharmonic oscillator this means that (\ref{eq_3}) present a sub energy function of that anharmonic oscillator , To prove the "if" part of the conjecture it would be enough to construct for each nonnegative $c$, a "sub-energy" function \cite{V. Z. GRINES} $f_c\colon(0,\infty)^3\to\mathbb{R}$ such that :
+To be more precise, if the invariant is a bounded manifold \cite{Y.KATO:2004}, then the solution is also bounded, Recently Hirota et al. \cite{R:2001} found two conserved quantities $H_n^{1}$ and $H_n^{2}$ for the third- order Lyness equation , note that Lyness equation is a special case of equation (\ref{eq_2}) such that $c=1$ ,the two quantities are independents and One of the conserved quantities is the same form as that of (\ref{eq_3}) ,Both of two conserved quantities formula were derived from discretization of an anharmonic oscillator namely using its equation of its motion see the first equation here \cite{ R:2001}, we may consider those conserved quantities as a conserved subenergy of anharmonic oscillator, this means that (\ref{eq_3}) presents a sub energy function of that anharmonic oscillator , To prove the "if" part of the conjecture it would be enough to construct for each nonnegative $c$, a "subenergy" function \cite{V.Z:2015} $f_c\colon(0,\infty)^3\to\mathbb{R}$ such that :

-Note that the sub-energy function is the invariant of the third difference equation ,namely the dynamics (\ref{eq_2}) , if we assume that :
+Note that the subenergy function is the invariant of the third difference equation ,namely, the dynamics (\ref{eq_2}) , if we assume that :

-then the condition (\ref{eq_4}) is satisfied in (\ref{eq_5}) .see Lemma2 in (\cite{M. Rogalski}.p.4) .For RHS of (\ref{eq_5}) see also \textbf{Theorem2.1} in (\cite{E.A.
-Grove}p.31) ,And Since the invariant of the dynamic of (\ref{eq_2}) is constant then $f_c$ could be referred to as the conservation of energy along the path of the dynamical system.For some natural $k$ and all $x=(x_0,x_1,x_2)\in(0,\infty)^3$ one has the "sub-energy" inequality $f_c(T^k x)\le f_c(x)$, where $Tx:=(x_1,x_2,x_3)$, with $x_3=\frac{c+x_2+x_1}{x_0}$, according to the dynamics.
+then the condition (\ref{eq_4}) is satisfied in (\ref{eq_5}) .see Lemma2 in (\cite{M.ROG:2009},p.4) .For RHS of (\ref{eq_5}) see also \textbf{Theorem2.1} in (\cite{ M.ROG:2009},p.31) ,And Since the invariant of the dynamic of (\ref{eq_2}) is constant then $f_c$ could be referred to as the conservation of energy along the path of the dynamical system.For some natural $k$ and all $x=(x_0,x_1,x_2)\in(0,\infty)^3$ one has the "subenergy" inequality $f_c(T^k x)\le f_c(x)$, where $Tx:=(x_1,x_2,x_3)$, with $x_3=\frac{c+x_2+x_1}{x_0}$, according to the dynamics.
 Of course, $T^k$ is the $k$th power of the operator $T$.
 For $k=1$, the sub-energy inequality is the functional inequality